wizehive-jwatt/legacy-plugin-wrapper/Readme.md

 If you just want a snapshot of the steps, try walking through this first, and consult the expanded docs below if you get stuck.

+**If you're using Mayan, and you haven't created a maya.json, do that first!**

 1. cd into your plugin's frontend code directory (in mayan projects: `cd ./plugins/name-of-plugin`)
 2. `npm i -g ZengineHQ/zengine-migrator` to install the migrator tool globally
 3. `zmig && npm install && npm start` to migrate and spin up a local dev server for testing